bobbingwide/sb-chart-block/README.md

 * Changed: Upgrade to use chartjs v3.1.0,https://github.com/bobbingwide/sb-chart-block/issues/11
 * Changed: Add opacity with range from 0 to 1 for chart background colours,https://github.com/bobbingwide/sb-chart-block/issues/2
 * Changed: Refactor Color_Palettes to SB_Chart_Color_Palettes,https://github.com/bobbingwide/sb-chart-block/issues/10
-* Tested: With WordPress 5.7.1 and WordPress Mult Site
+* Tested: With WordPress 5.7.1 and WordPress Multi Site
 * Tested: With Gutenberg 10.4.0
 * Tested: With PHP 8.0
 * Tested: With PHPUnit 9